ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 Many in the Ethereum Classic community are also wary of attempts to increase the block size, due to the adverse effects that are likely to appear down the road in terms of "bloat" and the increased _time to sync_ and hardware requirements, which, if left unchecked, may make it difficult to run an Ethereum Classic node, leading to centralization.
 Some argue the block gas limit should be reduced further, while others look towards _Zero Knowledge Proof_ technologies that can reduce the amount of data needed to be stored on chain.

 There is general agreement that a layered approach to scaling blockchains can increase throughput while satisfying the _Blockchain Trilemma_ in a way that does not mess with the base layer.
-Individuals can safely experiment with different L2 systems without effecting L1, and can fine-tune the various trade-offs depending on the application and user requirements.
+Individuals can safely experiment with different L2 systems without affecting L1, and can fine-tune the various trade-offs depending on the application and user requirements.

 ## KISS Slowly